kr40/jonas-js-course-work/README.md

 # Jonas's Javascript Course Work

+*NOTE - I am missing some Challenges as I was running out of time that I decided I will be completing the course in.
+I will surely get to them later on*

 This a repo with my collection of Jonas's Javascript Course Work.

 - [Udemy Course Link](https://www.udemy.com/course/the-complete-javascript-course/)